rbiggs/chocolatechip/chocolatechip/chocolatechip.markdown

 ##Function: $

 This method uses JavaScript's document.querySelector() method to get the designated node.
 It will always return the first match.
 To get more a collection of nodes, use the [$$](#$$) method.
 A selector is required as the main argument.
 A second optional argument may be passed as a context for the selector.
 This is useful where you want to limit where ChococlateChip searches for a node, such as only as a descendant of a particular document node, avoiding possible matches outside that node.
-If no argument is passed, $() will return the html tag as the default, which is the document root.

 **Syntax:**